 FEE-HELP is a loan scheme that assists eligible students to pay tuition fees.

-For undergraduate courses of study, the government applies a FEE-HELP loan of 25% (subject to government review).
+For undergraduate courses of study, the government applies a FEE-HELP loan fee of 20% (subject to government review).
 Additional information about the FEE-HELP loan scheme is available from the Government’s Study Assist website.

 It is also important for you to meet the pass rate requirements to remain eligible for FEE Help.
 Please refer to the Study Assist website for more information.

 To apply for a FEE-HELP loan, you must submit the Electronic Commonwealth Assistance Form (eCAF) on or before the census date of your first enrolment period.
 The form will require your Unique Student Identifier (USI) and tax file number (TFN).

 Further information about FEE-HELP and its administration at ACPE is available from the Policies and Procedures section.